-Letter from LORD ALFRED VAR-GRAVE to the COMTESSE DE NEVERS.
+Letter from LORD ALFRED VARGRAVE to the Comtesse de Nevers.
 "BIGORRE, Tuesday.

-to-day, at Bigorre, And commands (need I add?) my obedience.
-Before The night I shall be at Serchon,where a line.
-With their little impertinent look of Will find me, awaiting your orders.
-Receive "A. VARGRAVE, "I leave I can only declare, that if I had the In an hour."
-II.
+"Your note, Madam, reached me to-day, at Bigorre, And commands (need I add?) my obedience.
+Before The night I shall be at Serchon, - where If sent to Duval's, the hotel where I dine, Will find me, awaiting your orders.
+Re-My respects.
+"Yours sincerely, "A. VARGRAVE.